 A pencil beam of monochromatic neutrons was directed to the centre of the inner detector.
 The probability to register a significant interaction in the outer detector was evaluated for events in which the central detector fired, with the inner cylinder diameter varied within the range from 5 cm to 30 cm.
-The outer diameter of the setup was 1 m and detectors with two different lengths were used: 20 cm and 40 cm.
+The outer detector had a fixed radial thickness of 1 m and two different thicknesses were used for the inner and outer detectors: 20 cm and 40 cm (see Fig. 7).
 The results are shown in Fig. 8.
 The plotted values are defined as $P{1n\rightarrow 2n} = N_2/N_1$ , where $N_1$ and $N_2$ are the number of neutrons which gave significant interactions in the inner cylinder and in both cylinders, respectively.